rymleon23/ioqwfoihas/README.md

 <br />
 <br />

 Project management interface inspired by Linear.
-Built with Next.js and shadcn/ui, this application allows tracking of issues, projects and teams with a modern, responsive UI.
+Built with Next.js and shadcn/ui, this application allows tracking of tasks, projects and teams with a modern, responsive UI.

 ## 🛠️ Technologies